 The School’s curriculum is both traditional and innovative.
 It is traditional in that we take Jewish learning very seriously.
 The innovations include a developmental emphasis, the use of multi-age grouping for some classes and activities, a uniquely individualized Hebrew language program, family education programs, and a special kindergarten curriculum for the youngest students.
 The faculty is dedicated to education and development, and the students are happy and enthusiastic about learning.

-For registration information, click here or call the BEKI office at (203) 389-2108 x14 or email the office at firstname.lastname@example.org.
-To arrange a visit or for more information, call the Religious School Principal Ina Silverman at (203) 389-2108 ext.
-13 (email@example.com).
+To download registration information, click here or call the BEKI office at (203) 389-2108 x114 or email the office at firstname.lastname@example.org.
+To arrange a visit or for more information, email Education Director Annie Norman-Schiff at email@example.com.